Facebook

 Est. Reading: 3 minutes

 Chemotherapy agents are used to treat cancer because they can kill cancer cells via various mechanisms.
-Chemotherapy agents can be classified into three main groups: alkylating agents, antimetabolites, and natural products or plant-derived compounds.
+Classification of chemotherapy agents falls into three main groups: alkylating agents, antimetabolites, and natural products or plant-derived compounds.

 3 Main Types of Chemotherapy Agents